pyca/cryptography/docs/x509/reference.rst

     be used for more than one operation is to be restricted.
 It corresponds to :data:`OID_KEY_USAGE`.

+    .. attribute:: oid

+        .. versionadded:: 1.0

+        :type: :class:`ObjectIdentifier`

+        The OID associated with this extension type.

     .. attribute:: digital_signature

         :type: bool